AstroNvim/docs/docs/Configuration/autocmds.md

 title: Exposed Autocommands
 ---

-AstroNvim has man internally built features to help ease both user experience and configuration.
+AstroNvim has many internally built features to help ease both user experience and configuration.
 Some of these features work asynchronously, so we provide a few `User` autocommand events that can be accessed by the user.
 All of the autocommand events that we provide are in the `User` autocommand space and the